roberto-cuellar/roberto-cuellar/README.md

   I want to collaborate with a nice company that allows me to get started, contribute and learn a lot with them.

-  **I'm looking for an opportunity to demonstrate my skills, if you know of any company that requires a Junior Developer for their team, please let me know.
+  **I'm looking for an opportunity to demonstrate my skills, if you know any company that requires a Junior Developer for their team, please let me know.
 Thank you.**

 ## How to reach me:
   > EMAIL: **lozano.roberto.2018@gmail.com** <br>